-Immediate response is a short-term emergency supplement to government authorities.
+Immediate response is a short-term supplement to emergency government authorities.
 These actions do not supplant established DOD plans for providing support to civil authorities.
 Commanders may use immediate response authority to assist in the rescue, evacuation, and emergency treatment of casualties; in the restoration of emergency medical capabilities; and in the safeguarding of public health.
+Commanders may also elect to assist in the provision of essential public services and utilities.
+Commanders use their assessment of mission requirements and the capabilities of their commands to judge the extent of immediate assistance they choose to provide.